SOHAM-GADEKAR/SOHAM-GADEKAR/README.md

 - 👋 Hi, I’m @SOHAM-GADEKAR
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Core Programming
-- 💞️ I’m looking to collaborate on Web-Dev projects
 - 📫 How to reach me sohamg.3456@gmail.com
 - ⚡ Fun fact: I can draw you 😉✌️